PrioritySoftware/PrioritySoftware.github.io/_sdk/SQL-Functions-Variables.md

     action only if a single field, or a specific set of fields, has been changed.

+**CHANGECOUNT** only counts fields that are visible in the form.
+Hidden fields are not counted, even if they are changed by post-field triggers.
+For read-only fields that are changed by triggers, only fields that are part of the base table of the form are counted.

 :PRINTFORMAT (**INT** type) -- stores the print format chosen by the
     user when a document is printed.
 Print formats are saved in the **EXTMSG** table.